 Add the dates along with the water in which they were soaked and tamarind pulp to a pan.

-Reduce the amount of jaggery according to your taste and keep the remaining process the same as mentioned below.
-When the chutney is ready, cool it a bit and blend it in a blender to make a smooth chutney.
+Reduce the jaggery according to your taste and keep the remaining process as mentioned below.
+When the chutney is ready, cool it and blend it in a blender to make a smooth chutney.

 You Might Also Like